-Seed Power: SALT's Lectionary Commentary for Third Week after Pentecost
+The Power of a Seed: SALT's Commentary for Fourth Week after Pentecost

 Big Picture:

-1) This is the second of seven weeks in a row walking through seven chronologically selected passages in Mark.
-Together, these seven passages paint a portrait of the early phase of Jesus’ public ministry.
+1) This is the third of eight weeks in a row walking through eight chronologically selected passages in Mark.
+Together, these eight passages paint a portrait of the early phase of Jesus’ public ministry.

 3) Why parables?
 As Mark tells it, Jesus teaches this way precisely because parables are enigmatic and mysterious, incomprehensible to “those outside,” and yet with “secrets” Jesus shares with his disciples (Mark 4:10-12; compare 4:34).
 The effect of this arrangement is to draw people in (including us, as readers/hearers!): from afar, these stories seem cryptic, but as we approach them for a closer look, their treasures come into view.
-Just as stained glass windows are dull and lifeless when viewed from the steet, but vibrantly alive with color when viewed from inside the sanctuary, Jesus’ parables are contemplative spaces, evocative puzzles, riddles that beckon us closer — closer to Jesus, that is — to hear the “secrets” they simultaneously suggest and conceal.
+Just as stained glass windows are dull and lifeless when viewed from the steet, but vibrantly alive with color when viewed from inside the sanctuary, Jesus’ parables are contemplative spaces that beckon us in, drawing us closer — closer to Jesus, that is — to hear the “secrets” they simultaneously suggest and conceal.

 4) In the passage from Ezekiel, God promises a coming exaltation of Israel — and the prophet uses imagery later echoed in Jesus’ parable of the mustard seed: a small thing (a “sprig”) that grows into something grand (a “noble cedar”) in which birds nest “in the shade of its branches” (Ezekiel 17:22-23).